lgw2/lgw2.github.io/_teaching/csci132-fall-2022/projects/project1.md

 ## Grading - 100 points

 ### Readable code and good Javadoc comments
-* 15 points -  What are "readable" code
+* 20 points -  What are "readable" code
 and  "good" comments?
 They are code and comments that make it easy for your colleagues to understand your program.
 Creating readable code and writing good comments is a subjective but very important task for you, and judging them is also subjective for your TA.
 Please respect that your TA has the final word on this.
 Think about looking at someone else's code.
-As you are no doubt aware, even a text book example with really carefully chosen variable names and concise, well formatted code meant to be easily understood -- plus professionally edited comments that explain every step of the way -- can still be very difficult for a reader to follow.
+As you are no doubt aware, even a textbook example with carefully chosen variable names and concise, well-formatted code meant to be easily understood -- plus professionally edited comments that explain every step of the way -- can still be very difficult for a reader to follow.
 Beyond understanding the problem well enough to get your Java to kick